 5. WEIGHT LIFTING

-For anyone who is "underweight" (or who thinks of them self as "underweight" because they are actually a healthy weight but are living in a society where the average person is overweight) the best way to gain "healthy weight" is to gain it in the form of muscle mass.
+For anyone who is "underweight" (or who is a normal weight but feels "underweight" because they are living in a society where the average person is overweight) the best way to gain some "healthy weight" is to gain it in the form of muscle mass.